solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 DEVICE001 is the rod pump that will gradually fail.
 Upon running the simulator for approximately 10 minutes (or 1100 messages), you can take a look at the Motor Power chart in the Device Dashboard, or on the measurements tab and watch the power consumption decrease.

-1. In IoT Central, select the *Devices* menu item, then click on *Rod Pump - DEVICE001* in the Devices list.
+1. In IoT Central, select the *Devices* menu item, then select the link for *Rod Pump - DEVICE001* in the Devices list.

 2. Ensure the *Measurements* tab is selected, then you can toggle off all telemetry values except for Motor Power so the chart will be focused solely on this telemetry property.